-Alfred University sponsors intercollegiate athletics for women in basketball, soccer, cross country, swimming, tennis, track, lacrosse, softball and volleyball.
-Men's intercollegiate sports include football, cross country, track, basketball, soccer, lacrosse, swimming and diving, and tennis.
-The equestrian and ski teams are varsity and coeducational.
-Alfred is a member of the National Collegiate Athletic Association, the Eastern College Athletic Conference and the highly competitive Empire 8 Conference, while skiing competes in United States Collegiate Ski Association (USCSA) and Equestrian in the Intercollegiate Horse Show Association (IHSA).
+Alfred University sponsors intercollegiate athletics for women in basketball, soccer, cross country, swimming and diving, tennis, track and field, lacrosse, softball and volleyball.
+Men's intercollegiate sports include football, cross country, track and field, basketball, soccer, lacrosse, swimming and diving, and tennis.
+The equestrian, cheerleading and ski teams are varsity and coeducational.
+Alfred is a member of the National Collegiate Athletic Association, the Eastern College Athletic Conference and the highly competitive Empire 8 Conference, while skiing competes in United States Collegiate Ski and Snowboard Association (USCSA) and Equestrian in the Intercollegiate Horse Show Association (IHSA).
 The intercollegiate programs operate under the rules and regulations of NCAA Division III.